 acquired during this course.

 effectiveness in communicating information.
-Computer programs that incorporate video,
+Software that incorporates video,

-audio, textual, graphic, animated, and other media forms are rapidly becoming mainstream
+audio, textual, graphic, animated, and other media forms are mainstream

 in business, scientific, and educational applications.
 Research has shown that people